sourcegraph/handbook/content/departments/engineering/job-fair.md

 3. Call for staffing preferences of engineers
 4. Global prioritization against the [MSEM](../../strategy-goals/msem.md), ARR opportunities, and technical goals, so as to saturate engineering capacity.
 5. Cycle starts!
 Off-cycle PR-FAQs are welcome, either to be considered for the next cycle or to make off-cycle adjustments.

+### Pre-Greelit Projects

+Pre-greenlit projects are our way to creating focus to ensure that features have the time to fully become strategic ready.
+This also helps produce longer customer-facing roadmaps.
+Below is specifically how it works...

+- The PMs, EMs, and Designers identify several features to receive consistent engineering investment for up to 4 consecutive quarters.
+(Example: Own will need 3 engineers for ~4 quarters to be fully GA for strategic customers).
+- The rest of the engineers stay in the normal job fair prioritization process to ensure flexibility.
+We expect 20-40% of the engineering organization to be flexible.
+- PM / Tech Lead will own creating 8-12 month high confidence roadmap for these features including definition of done
+- PM / Tech Lead will continue to submit projects via Job Fair process even though greenlighting is already agreed

+Sourcegraph employees can read the full [decision document](https://docs.google.com/document/d/1xFoNhiWP4OQwBoYwsjtUXkS8xVRVhhwU6-0uu6rWEdM/edit?usp=sharing) for introducing pre-greenlit projects.
+Current projects can be found in our [FY24 strategy](../../strategy-goals/strategy/index.md#fy24-pre-greenlit-featuers).

 ### Planning sequence